Matrix Algebras with a Certain Compression Property II: A Strategy for Classification

-Let us now return to the classification of unital projection compressible algebras.
-By the comments preceding Theorem~\ref{Cor 14 from LMMR}, we may assume that all algebras under consideration are expressed in reduced block upper triangular form with respect to some orthogonal decomposition of $\cc^n$.
-As will be seen in the following result and its subsequent corollaries, there are significant restrictions on the block upper triangular form of a projection compressible algebra.
+In this section we will develop a strategy for characterizing the unital subalgebra of $\mm_n$ that admit the projection compression property.
+By the comments preceding Theorem~\ref{Cor 14 from LMMR}, we may assume that all algebras under consideration are expressed in reduced block upper triangular form with respect to some orthogonal direct sum decomposition of $\cc^n$.

+We begin by presenting a simple structural requirement for a unital subalgebra of $\mm_n$, $n\geq 4$, to admit the projection compression property.
+This result and its corollaries impose substantial restrictions on the reduced block upper triangular form of a projection compressible algebra.

 \begin{thm} Let $n\geq 4$ be an integer, and let $\mc{A}$ be a projection compressible subalgebra of $\mm_n$.
 Suppose there exist mutually orthogonal projections $P_1$ and $P_2$ in $\mm_n$ such that $\min(\rank(P_1),\rank(P_2))\geq 2$ and $P_2\mc{A}P_1=\{0\}$.
 Then $P_1\mc{A}P_1=\cc P_1$ or $P_2\mc{A}P_2=\cc P_2$.